 The winery in South Africa

-is located 20 kilometers north of Cape Town and ten kilometers from the Atlantic Ocean.
-It counts to the wine growing area (Ward) Philadelphia
+is located 20 kilometers north of Cape Town and ten kilometers from the Atlantic.
+It belongs to the viticulture sector (Ward) Philadelphia

-which was defined only in 2004.
-Capaia was created, so to speak, out of nothing.
-The German Alexander Baron von Essen had here in 1996 by New Zealand soil researchers perform about a thousand soil drilling to determine the suitability for viticulture.
+, which was only defined in 2004.
+Capaia was created out of nothing, so to speak.
+The German Alexander Baron von Essen had New Zealand soil researchers carry out around a thousand boreholes in 1996 to determine their suitability for viticulture.
 Until then, only wheat had been grown here.
-The soil consists of slate, volcanic rock and clay.
-In 1987, the baron founded the wine trading company Selection Alexander of Essen, which is based in Tegernsee, and decided to produce its own wine.
-In 2000, he bought 140 hectares of land on the slopes of the 376-meter-high Koeberg and left a dam for manmade with enormous earth movements irrigation
+The floor consists of slate, volcanic rock and clay.
+The baron had founded the wine trading company Selection Alexander von Essen with headquarters at Lake Tegernsee in 1987 and has now decided to produce wine himself.
+In 2000 he bought 140 hectares of land on the slopes of the 376-meter Koeberg and, with tremendous earth movements, left a dam for artificial irrigation

 build and create 60 hectares of vineyards.
-The consultant was the Hungarian oenologist Tibor Gál
+The Hungarian oenologist Tibor became a consultant Gál

 was active.
 The former 50% participation of the Italian winery Antinori

 has since been bought back.
-From this connection also the name Capaia results.
+The name Capaia also results from this connection.
 This was formed from "Cap" and "aia" (last part of Ornellaia).

-Gàl, after careful analysis, "planted 250,000 vines for what soils".
+Gàl had 250,000 vines planted "which varieties for which soils" after detailed analyzes.
 These are the red varieties Cabernet Sauvignon, Cabernet Franc, Merlot and Petit Verdot, as well as the only white variety Sauvignon Blanc.
-The vines come exclusively from the Rebtuchtanstalt Bouvet in Bordeaux.
-Until the year 2002, a state-of-the-art winery was built on the latest technical level.
+The vines come exclusively from the Bouvet vineyard in Bordeaux.
+A state-of-the-art winery was built up to 2002.
 The centerpiece is fermentation tanks made from 150-year-old French oak.
-Currently, these are eight with 8,000 liters and 26 more with 5,000 liters capacity.
-Of course, more crops will follow as yields increase.
-The barriques are also from France.
-Incidentally, a Victorian farmhouse has been renovated.
-Total capital expenditure amounted to a double-digit million euro amount.
-The first grape harvest took place in February 2003.
-From this, the second wine "Blue Grove Hill" was vinified, a Cabernet Merlot blend aged for nine months in oak barrels.
-In 2004, a Sauvignon Blanc was bottled under the same label.
-The flagship is the cuvée "Capaia" from Cabernet Sauvignon, Merlot, Cabernet Franc and Petit Verdot in Bordeaux style, which matures in barriques for 15 months.
-The 2003 vintage came on the market in autumn 2004.
+Currently, there are eight with 8,000 liters each and 26 more with 5,000 liter capacity.
+As crop yield increases, more will follow, of course.
+The barriques also come from France.
+A Victorian manor was also renovated.
+The capital expenditure totaled a double-digit million amount in euros.
+The first harvest took place in February 2003.
+The second wine "Blue Grove Hill" was made from it, a Cabernet-Merlot blend aged nine months in barrels.
+In 2004 a Sauvignon Blanc was bottled under the same label.
+The flagship is the cuvée "Capaia" made of Cabernet Sauvignon, Merlot, Cabernet Franc and Petit Verdot in Bordeaux style, which matures in barriques for 15 months.
+The 2003 vintage was launched in autumn 2004.